top of page

 Projects In The Works:

-Christians, regardless of their views on women's roles, believe the Bible and find biblical support for their viewpoint.
+Christians, regardless of their views on women's roles, believe in the Bible and find biblical support for their viewpoint.
 Ephesians 6 calls God's word a sword and faith our shield.
 I have prepared a card game using swords to present various biblical interpretations and defensive shields with matching numbers to present alternate understandings.
 This book of cards provides brief snapshots showing some of the different ways people may read the Bible.
 It is a simple introduction for those who are new to the concepts, whether adults or youth.
 The goal is to increase understanding and respect for fellow Christians who have opposing views so that we are better equipped to love one another.

 3. Forgotten Apostles: from Broken to Bold, Book 2